SAP-samples/cap-cds-hands-on/exercises/06/README.md

 how](https://cap.cloud.sap/docs/guides/domain-modeling#capture-intent-%E2%80%94-what-not-how)
 intent-based modelling approach that CAP exhorts.
-Rather than include implementation details, technical mechanics, to achieve these everyday requirements, they can be brought about with beauty and simplicity, but most of all with minimum fuss and fanfare, allowing the primary goal of modelling to continue.
+Rather than include implementation details, technical mechanics, to achieve these everyday requirements, definitions can be constructed with beauty and simplicity, but most of all with minimum fuss and fanfare, allowing the primary goal of modelling to continue.